q-optimize/c3/docs/optimal_control.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to improve the gate from the previous example :ref:`setup-example`, we create the optimizer object for open-loop optimal control.
+Examining the previous dynamics
 .. image:: dyn_singleX.png

-In addition to over-rotation, we notice some leakage into the :math:`|2,0>` state and enable a DRAG option.
+in addition to over-rotation, we notice some leakage into the :math:`|2,0>` state and enable a DRAG option.
 Details on DRAG can be found
 `here <https://arxiv.org/abs/1809.04919>`_.
 The main principle is adding a